Charlie Kaman & Ovation Guitars

 The introduction of the Ovation sparked a debate among acoustic guitarists worldwide about the benefits of the roundback over guitars with traditional wooden backs and sides.
 Basically, it was Ovation against the world – meaning Martin and Gibson – but Ovations soon became widely accepted.
 Many top artists started playing them, including Neil Diamond, Roy Clark, Dave Mason, Cat Stevens and Nancy Wilson (of Heart).

-BILL KAMAN, FENDER ACQUISTION, CONNECTICUT FACTORY CLOSING
+BILL KAMAN, FENDER ACQUISITION, CONNECTICUT FACTORY CLOSING

 In 1985, Charlie’s son Bill, who worked during summers at the Ovation factory from 1967 until joining full time after graduating from college, was named the company’s president.
 In 2008, he sold Ovation to Fender Musical Instrument Corporation.
 In 2014, Fender announced that they were closing the Ovation factory in Connecticut and moving production to their factories in China, Indonesia and South Korea.
 Soon after closing the Connecticut factory, Fender sold Ovation to Drum Workshop, Inc.